philkrie/now-amp/README.md

 # [AMP](https://amp.dev/) Builder for [Now](https://zeit.co/home)

 A builder that takes any HTML page and generates an AMP page.
 If full conversion is not possible, it will flag and recommend next steps.

-Meant to simplify the process by removing AMP boilerplate and amp tags that have HTML equivalents.
+The goal of this project is to simplify the AMP development process by removing AMP boilerplate and amp tags that have HTML equivalents.

 This effectively serves as an AMP compiler.

+Initial version aims to add appropriate boilerplate and perform direct HTML -> AMP HTML tag conversions where possible.

 # Sample now.json Configuration